VillagerUnknown/BabelFish/README.md

 # VillagerUnknown's Babel Fish

-Adds a fish whose existence challenges the existence of God.
+Adds a fish that, when consumed live, provides translations and world hints to the player.

 **Features:**